 How to Draw with a Mechanical Pencil

-I recommend understanding the 4 key factors for drawing realism with pencils, before reading this article.
+I recommend reading my realistic drawing guide before reading this article.

 Disclosure: some links in this article are affiliate links, meaning, at no additional cost to you, I will earn a commission if you choose to make a purchase.

-When, Why & How to Use a Mechanical Pencil
+When, Why, and How to Use a Mechanical Pencil

-When in need of a small, mobile tool for drawing or sketching, that can be carried anywhere, with no need of any maintenance, a mechanical pencil is one of the top options.
+When you need a compact, portable tool for drawing or sketching that you can carry anywhere with no maintenance, a mechanical pencil is one of the top choices.

-In addition, the ability to erase, gives it a clear advantage over other sketching tools.
+A mechanical pencil never needs to be sharpened.
+In addition, the ability to erase gives it a clear advantage over other sketching tools.

-When using a mechanical pencil with a thick graphite stick, it can be used for shading.
+When using a mechanical pencil with a thick graphite stick, it can be used effectively for shading.

-Another usage for a mechanical pencil is when drawing in perspective.
-It works great with rulers.
+Another use for a mechanical pencil is in perspective drawing, as it is very convenient to use with rulers.

-For learning to draw in perspective, visit my guide on perspective drawing.
+For learning to draw in perspective, visit my perspective drawing guide.

-The steps for sketching with a mechanical pencil are similar to any (realistic) drawing process.
+The steps for drawing with a mechanical pencil are similar to any realistic drawing process.
+First, draw the form by sketching the basic shape, paying close attention to your perspective and proportions.

-Then, the key is to be accurate with brightness values.
-Meaning, to notice how dark or light each part of the reference object is.
+Next, the key is accuracy with brightness values.
+This means carefully noticing how dark or light each part of your reference object is.

-When it comes to a single mechanical pencil, pressing hard results in dark brightness values, and pressing gently produces light brightness values:
+When working with a single mechanical pencil, pressing hard results in dark values, while pressing gently produces light values.

-The last step is to add details and refine the sketch.
+The final step is to add details and refine your sketch.

 Which Mechanical Pencil I Use